Selsion/DSPMods/DSPOptimizations/README.md

 	- [x] Store CP and SP counts for each layer to avoid recomputing them for each tick
 	- [x] Skip checking nodes that aren't being updated on a tick
 	- [ ] Change the relevant compute shader to reference a single rotation variable, rather than a copy for each node
+- [ ] Dyson spheres
+	- [ ] Improve fps by batching shell draw calls
+	- [x] Improve fps by updating shader variables only when changed
+	- [x] Improve ups by not updating swarm compute shader buffers for hidden layers under construction
 - [ ] Multithreading
 	- [ ] Reduce multithreading overhead (currently ~0.11ms of overhead per thread)
 	- [ ] Find and fix the bug where more threads are used then the pc can handle, if it exists
 - [ ] Power Logic
+	- [ ] Fix issues (e.g. stack overflow) with large power networks
 	- [ ] Store wind turbine generation to skip recomputing it every tick
 	- [ ] Store satellite substation consumption to skip recomputing it every tick
 	- [ ] Store solar panel generation on tidally locked planets to skip recomputing it every tick
 	- [ ] Create some sort of data structure to keep track of solar panel strength clamping partitions to optimize panels for all planets
 	- [ ] Consider adding multithreading to more power logic
 	- [ ] Consider changing PowerSystem.RequestDysonSpherePower() to use a smaller pool of RRs instead of the large gen pool
-- [ ] Storage Logic
+- [x] Storage Logic
-	- [ ] Add multithreading by grouping belts by item when connected to the same station
+	- [x] Add multithreading for belts going in and out of stations
 - [ ] Factory Logic
 	- [ ] Add multithreading for labs
 	- [ ] Add multithreading for splitters